Siddhesh-Kolambekar/Dish-Scanner/README.md

 [Attach a short video walkthrough showcasing the features of the application]

 ## Features
-- Scan QR and barcodes to fetch food details
+- Scan QR to fetch food details
 - Display nutritional information
-- Store scanned data using Firebase Realtime Database
+- Store scanned data using MongoDB Database
 - User-friendly interface with smooth animations

 ## Design Decisions or Assumptions
 - The app is optimized for mobile devices
-- Uses Firebase Realtime Database for storing scanned data
+- Uses MongoDB Database for storing scanned data
 - Scanning functionality is implemented using a third-party library
 - Minimalistic UI for better usability